imagra93/attr-eomt/README.md

 Because the heads are independent:

-- **Categories stay collapsed and general.** Keep a compact, well-populated primary taxonomy (`car`, `person`, `fruit`) and push fine-grained or orthogonal distinctions into attributes — every primary class keeps its full sample count instead of being shattered into rare leaves.
+- **Categories stay collapsed and general.** Keep a compact, well-populated primary taxonomy (`short_sleeve_top`, `dress`, `trousers`) and push fine-grained or orthogonal distinctions into attributes — every primary class keeps its full sample count instead of being shattered into rare leaves.
-- **Unseen combinations generalize.** A `colour` head trained across many object types predicts `red` on a class it *never co-occurred with in red*, because colour is learned independently of type.
+- **Unseen combinations generalize.** A `viewpoint` head trained across many garment types predicts `side` on a class it *never co-occurred with sideways*, because viewpoint is learned independently of type.
 The model composes `attribute × class` combinations that **never appear in the training data** — combinations a flat label space cannot even represent.